 LEADERSHIP AND DYNAMICS IN FAMILY BUSINESSES

 The WIFU Foundation’s Department of Leadership and Dynamics in Family Businesses conducts research and training with a focus on psychological, family psychological and sociological issues around family businesses and the way they interact with the economic sciences.
-Families and businesses are considered specific social systems from a system-theoretical point of view, whose expectation structures are so different, indeed so contradictory, that their members frequently find themselves in circumstances that can be described as paradoxical.
+From a system-theoretical point of view, families and businesses are considered specific social systems in which expectation structures are so different, indeed so contradictory, that their members frequently find themselves in circumstances that can be described as paradoxical.

-- what particular conflict situations look like in which the people find themselves, and how they are handled,
+- what particular conflict situations look like and how they are handled

-- which specific family strategies developed over the medium and long term have proven sustainable, which instruments of family governance have worked in which configurations, and
+- which specific family strategies developed over the medium and long term have proven sustainable

-- what diverse family and business issues concerning company succession arise, and what ways have business families have developed to deal with them.
+- what diverse family and business issues concerning company succession arise and the ways business families have developed to deal with them.

 Prof. Dr. Arist von Schlippe